alexch/ruby_notes/ruby-basics/loops.md

 Ref.
 WGR Chapter 6, Control-flow techniques

-Most people don't use loops, they use iterators, so you can just skim this part.
+Most people don't use loops, they use *iterators*, so you can just skim this part.

-# `loop`

-    @@@ ruby
-    loop do
-      puts "All work and no play makes Jack a dull boy." end

-To get out, use `break`:

-    @@@ ruby
-    loop do
-      puts "All work and no play makes Jack a dull boy." break if rand > 0.9
-    end

-* Note: `loop` needs a `do` keyword
-* That's because it's really an *iterator*

 # `while`